-For this recipe, you will need spinach tortellini, unsalted butter, fresh garlic, flour, heavy cream, salt, pepper, Parmesan cheese, chicken broth, baby spinach, sun-dried tomatoes.
+For this recipe, you will need spinach tortellini, unsalted butter, fresh garlic, flour, heavy cream, salt, pepper, Parmesan cheese, chicken broth, baby spinach, sun-dried tomatoes, red pepper flakes.

 Fresh spinach tortellini pasta versus dried

 In this recipe, we preferred using fresh tortellini rather than dried.
-We wanted a recipe we could make in a short amount of time so we picked a refrigerated variety.
+We wanted a recipe we could make in a short amount of time for busy weeknights, so we picked a refrigerated variety.

 Interestingly enough, I wanted to check and see what the experts said about the quality of the dried versus the fresh.
 What I found out surprised me!
 The testers took 3 frozen, 3 dried, and 3 refrigerated tortellini pasta and did quality tests.